Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 ### Key management with transparent drivers

-Transparent drivers may provide the following key management functions:
+Transparent drivers may provide the following key management entry points:

 * `"generate_key"`: called by `psa_generate_key()`, only when generating a key pair (key such that `PSA_KEY_TYPE_IS_ASYMMETRIC` is true).
 * `"derive_key"`: called by `psa_key_derivation_output_key()`, only when deriving a key pair (key such that `PSA_KEY_TYPE_IS_ASYMMETRIC` is true).